-- > Do use your medication as directed. - > Do sit down and lift your feet to put on your shoes. - > Do try to sleep on your back or on the unoperated side. - > Do have someone else drive while your eye is healing. - > Do wear sunglasses in bright light. - > Do keep follow-up appointments with your doctor. - > Do keep moderately active. - > Don't rub or press your eye. - > Don't bend over to pick things up; kneel instead. - > Don't get soap, shampoo or other irritants in your eye.
+- Do use your medication as directed. - Do sit down and lift your feet to put on your shoes. - Do try to sleep on your back or on the unoperated side. - Do wear a shield to protect the eye while sleeping for the first week after surgery.

+- Do have someone else drive while your eye is healing. - Do wear sunglasses in bright light. - Do keep follow-up appointments with your doctor. - · Do keep moderately active. - Don't rub or press your eye. - Don't bend over to pick things up; kneel instead. - Don't get cosmetics, soap, shampoo, or other irritants in your eye.